oracle-livelabs/adb/shared/adb-speaks-human/audit-database-activity/audit-database-activity.md

 10. Click **Close**.

-## Task 2: Perform activities on your target database to generate audit data
+## Task 2: Perform Activities on your Target Database to Generate Audit Data

 In this task, you perform activities on your target database in Database Actions to generate some audit data.
 First, purposely try to log in as the `ADMIN` user with incorrect passwords.
 Then, you will sign in as the `ADMIN` user and create a new user account.